CristianOliveiraDaRosa/classic-algorithm-ruby/README.md

-# ruby-functional-way
-Solved algorithm of Coursera-Algorithms-1 in a "Functional Way" (When it is possible)
+# Some classic Algorithm in Ruby